-Key features of our work
+Key features of Lichfield's work

-The mission of our diocese
+The mission of the diocese

 The mission and ministry of the Diocese is focused around the three key areas of Discipleship, Vocation and Evangelism – following Christ in the footsteps of the first bishop of Lichfield, St Chad, who lived in our area in the 7th century.
-Our work on modern slavery builds on the Diocese's established five mission themes, which includes ‘Transforming Communities’ - encountering the risen Christ leads to change and hope, and leads on to care for people and the world around us.
+Its work on modern slavery builds on the Diocese's established five mission themes, which includes ‘Transforming Communities’ - encountering the risen Christ leads to change and hope, and leads on to care for people and the world around us.

 Working in partnership